Colin Ackermann

-Colin Niel Ackermann (born 4 April 1991) is a Dutch-South African cricketer who plays for Leicestershire County Cricket Club in England and the Netherlands national cricket team.
+Colin Niel Ackermann (born 4 April 1991) is a Dutch-South African cricketer who plays for Durham County Cricket Club in England and the Netherlands national cricket team.
 He made his international debut for the Netherlands in October 2019.

-He served as the Leicestershire club captain (2020-2022).
+He served as the Leicestershire club captain (2020–2022).

 Early life

 Ackermann was born on 4 April 1991 in George, Cape Province, South Africa.
 He studied at Outeniqua Primary School in George and Grey High School in Port Elizabeth.
 He was the vice-captain of South Africa at the 2010 Under-19 Cricket World Cup.

 Domestic career

+In 2014, Ackermann represented the North Holland Hurricanes in the North Sea Pro Series.
+He won a Topklasse title with Dosti Amsterdam in 2015.

 In the 2016 season, he scored the most runs in the 2016–17 Sunfoil Series, with a total of 883 from ten matches and seventeen innings.

 Ahead of the 2017 season, Ackermann signed for English county side Leicestershire on a two-year contract.
 In May 2017, he was named Domestic Players' Player of the Season at Cricket South Africa's annual awards.
 In August 2017, he was named in Nelson Mandela Bay Stars' squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being cancelled soon after.

 On 7 August 2019, in the 2019 t20 Blast in England, Ackermann took seven wickets for eighteen runs for Leicestershire against the Birmingham Bears.
 These were the best bowling figures in a Twenty20 cricket match.
 In April 2022, he was bought by the Manchester Originals for the 2022 season of The Hundred.
 In July 2022, in the County Championship, Ackermann scored his maiden double century in first-class cricket with 277 not out.